Football in the Philippines: National team performance

+Women's national team success

+The Philippines women's national football team made history by qualifying for the 2023 FIFA Women's World Cup held in Australia and New Zealand.
+This was the first time the Philippines competed in a senior FIFA World Cup.
+The Filipinas earned its first World Cup victory by defeating co-host New Zealand 1–0.
+The team's performance was praised internationally and helped reignite interest in football in the Philippines.
+The campaign is regarded as a significant moment in Philippine sports history.

 League system

 Men's league

 The premier men's football league in the country is the Philippines Football League, which replaced the previous United Football League in late 2016.
-It officially launched on April 21, 2017 at the Shangri-La at the Fort in Taguig.
+It officially launched on April 21, 2017, at the Shangri-La at the Fort in Taguig.

 Competition format

 The PFL followed a traditional home-and-away double round-robin format from the 2018 to 2019 seasons, although some clubs did not have their home stadiums at the time.

-Since the 2020 season, all matches are held in a bio-secure bubble in a single venue due to the COVID-19 pandemic in the Philippines.
-Succeeding seasons will be held in a centralized venue with long-term plans to include reverting to a home-and-away format.
+The 2020 season had all matches held in at a single venue due to the COVID-19 pandemic in the Philippines.

 In the inaugural season of 2017, the league had two phases, the regular season, which adopted a home-and-away, double round-robin format, and the "Finals Series", a play-off round where the top four teams of the regular season played each other to determine the champions of the league.
 The Finals Series was not held for the succeeding seasons.

 The league only had one division since its existence, but there are plans to introduce a second division as the league expands, with a system of promotion and relegation within the PFL to be put in place.
 There was a proposal to convert the former UFL to a second division tournament or a reserve league to the PFL.

 The Copa Paulino Alcantara is the cup tournament of the PFL since the 2018 season.